Not-so-Cleansing Recessions: Model

-Given this policy function and payoff, it is clear that the sufficient aggregate statistic is \textit{market intensity} $\mathcal Z = \int z^{\sigma-1}m(z)\d z$.
-Importantly, the composition of this statistic does not matter: a firm with productivity $z$ would make the same output choice and obtain the same profits in two economies whose $\mathcal Z$ is the same, but one has many unproductive firms while the other has few very productive firms.
-Second, potential entrepreneurs make entry decisions equating expected profits to the entry cost $f^e$.
-During the recession, the market intensity drops as firms leave the economy.
-During the transition back to the steady state, firms enter until there are positive expected profits and drive market intensity up.
-Since the size of the industry $\mathcal I$ is constant and there is no strategic advantage of incumbents on entrants, the economy converges back to the original market intensity.
+\begin{remark}[CES Aggregation] In the special case of CES aggregation $\left(q=q^{CES}\right)$, long-run output and welfare are unchanged pre- and post-recession: $\Delta\log Y=0$. \end{remark} To build intuition for the result, it is useful to invoke Lemma \ref{lemma:hsa_invariance_A_z}.
+Since the size of the industry $\mathcal I$ is constant, and there is no strategic advantage of incumbents over entrants, the economy converges back to the original market intensity $\int z^{\sigma-1} m(z)\d z$ in the long-run steady state.
 However, the recession permanently changes the firms' distribution.
 Firms entering during the recovery are, on average, more productive than exiting firms.
 As a consequence, exiters are replaced less than 1-for-1, and the number of firms $M$ drops.

 In a CES economy, output is given by $Y = L^p \left(\int z^{\sigma-1} m(z)\d z\right)^{\frac{1}{\sigma-1}}$ and therefore depends uniquely on aggregate TFP and aggregate production labor, $L^p$.
-The latter, however, does not depend on the fixed cost cycle but exclusively on market size $\mathcal{I}$ and $\sigma$, as already argued in Section \ref{subsec:2.2}.
+The latter, however, does not depend on the fixed cost cycle but exclusively on market size $\mathcal{I}$ and $\sigma$.
 Since aggregate TFP and aggregate labor used in production are unchanged, so is output and, therefore, welfare.

 This effect is best understood considering eq. (\ref{eq:gdp}) and rewriting it in terms of the total number of firms and average productivity.
 Taking logs and differencing pre- and post-crisis values yields